 Donít leave it till the last minute!
 The election website crashed before the Euro poll and people had a struggle to register in time.
 If you have a postal vote but forget to post it then you or a friend can hand in your sealed envelope at any Leeds polling station before the poll closes.
 Election staff will make sure it is delivered to the correct count.
 Please donít give it to any of the election candidates - they are only allowed to touch their own ballot paper!

-Boundary changes mean that the entire Council must be re-elected this year: 99 councillors representing 33 wards.
-Each elector will have three votes.
-In Kirkstall Ward, Cllr Lucinda Yeadon has decided to retire as a councillor, so the three Labour candidates are Hannah Bithell, John Illingworth and Fiona Venner.
+Boundary changes meant that the entire Council was re-elected this year: all 99 councillors representing 33 wards.
+Each elector had three votes.
+In Kirkstall Ward, Cllr Lucinda Yeadon decided to retire as a councillor, so the three Labour candidates were Hannah Bithell, John Illingworth and Fiona Venner.

 Hannah moved to Leeds ten years ago when she started University.
 She now teaches Geography in a Bradford school, having previously worked on the railways.
 She is involved in many facets of the community: Guides, Inner West Community Committee, and the Kirkstall Neighbourhood Forum.

 John is a retired biochemist who taught medical and science students at Leeds University.
 He has served as a Kirkstall councillor since 1979.
 He defended Leeds Childrenís Heart Surgery against closure and fought greedy property developers who threatened our local environment.

 Fiona was first elected in 2014.
 She takes pride in her work on the refurbishment of Clayton Court and Grange, as well as the anti dog-fouling campaigns she ran with Hawksworth Wood & Kirkstall Valley Primary Schools.
 Fiona has worked in mental health for 25 years and is the Chief Executive of Leeds Survivor Led Crisis Service.